Mick Doohan: Biography

 He made his Grand Prix debut for Honda on an NSR 500 cc two-stroke motorcycle in 1989.
 Late in the 1990 season Doohan claimed his first victory at the Hungarian Grand Prix on his way to third in the championship.

-In 1991, he was paired with his fellow Australian Wayne Gardner on a Honda RVF750 superbike and won the Suzuka 8 Hours endurance race.
+In 1991, Doohan was paired with his fellow Australian Wayne Gardner on a Honda RVF750 superbike and won the Suzuka 8 Hours endurance race.
 He competed successfully throughout the early 1990s and appeared to be on his way to winning his first world championship when he was seriously injured in a practice crash before the 1992 Dutch TT.
 He suffered permanent and serious damage to his right leg due to medical complications and, at one stage, faced amputation of the leg.
 At the time, Doohan was 65 points in the lead of the championship, but could not compete for eight weeks after the crash.
 After an arduous recovery, he returned to racing for the final two races but could not prevent Yamaha rider Wayne Rainey from winning his third consecutive title (by four points from Doohan).
 In 1993 he struggled with the healing of his leg and the ability to race the Honda at elite level, stating later that in that year it was all he could do to just keep his ride at Honda.
-It was also during this time he switched to a left thumb-operated rear brake, as his right foot is no longer able to perform this function.
+It was also during this time he switched to a left thumb-operated rear brake, as his right foot was no longer able to perform this function.

-In 1994 however, he won his first 500 cc World Championship.
+In 1994 however, Doohan won his first 500 cc World Championship.
 Thereafter, until 1998, he dominated the class, winning five consecutive 500 cc World Championships.
 In 1997, his most successful year, Doohan won 12 out of 15 races, finished second in another two, and crashed out of the final race of the season at his home GP while leading by more than six seconds.
-In June 1996, Doohan was inducted as a Member of the Order of Australia for his contribution to the sport of motor racing.
+In the 1996 Queen's Birthday Honours, Doohan was inducted as a Member of the Order of Australia (AM) for his contribution to the sport of motor racing.